hicommonwealth/edgeware-documentation/docs/edgeware-runtime/staking/nominating.md

 The following guide describes how to stop nominating and then unbond to retrieve your EDGs.

-On the [Polkadot UI](https://polkadot.js.org/apps), **connect to the Edgeware endpoint**, navigate to the "Staking" tab.
+On the [Polkadot Apps UI](https://polkadot.js.org/apps), **connect to the Edgeware endpoint**, navigate to the "Staking" option under "Network" tab.

-On this tab click on the "Account Actions" sub-tab at the top of the screen.
+On this tab click on the "Account actions" sub-tab at the top of the screen.

 #### Step 1: Stop Nominating